RISHI9922/MOTION.PYTHON.PKG/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under Apache Sofwtare License.

 Acknowledgements